College Policies and Notices

 The possession or consumption of alcoholic beverages or illegal drugs prior to, or during any College-sponsored activity, on or off-campus, by any person attending, regardless of age, is forbidden by State law.

 The federal Drug-Free Schools and Communities Act Amendments of 1989, P. L. 101-226 has mandated that as of October 1, 1990, there will be no drug usage by students, staff, or faculty on college campuses anywhere in the United States.
-Please see the current Schedule of Classes for the College’s Alcohol and Other Drugs Policy (BP 3550, AP 3550).
+Please refer to the current Schedule of Classes for the College’s Alcohol and Other Drugs Policy (BP 3550, AP 3550).

 Animals on Campus